In recent years, veterinarians have made great progress in understanding how dogs feel pain and the best ways to manage

-Pain is very subjective and difficult to measure.
+Signs of pain in dogs is very subjective and difficult to measure.
 Because dogs instinctively hide their pain to prevent potential predators from targeting them when they are injured, pain assessment in dogs can be challenging.
 The outward demonstrations of pain vary widely from dog to dog.
-It is important to recognize that just because a dog doesn’t cry, limp, or show other obvious signs of pain, that doesn’t mean it isn’t in pain.
+It is important for pet owners to recognize that just because a dog doesn’t cry, limp, or show other obvious signs of pain, that doesn’t mean it isn’t in pain.
 A good general rule is that if it would hurt you, it would probably hurt a dog.

 How can I tell if my dog is in pain?

 With obvious injuries or after surgical procedures, we can reasonably assume that a dog will experience pain.
 Although the signs may be subtle, careful observation of your dog’s body language will often reveal signs of pain in most dogs.
 Most dogs experiencing pain alter their behavior in some way.
 In order to tell if your dog is in pain, pay attention to some of these subtle signs.
 A dog may be reluctant to climb stairs, show decreased activity, or resist being handled or picked up.
 Subtle signs may be our only clue that the dog is hurting.

-Arthritis pain is common in older dogs.
+Arthritis joint pain is common in older dogs.
 Anyone who has witnessed an older dog struggle to rise or be unable to stand after lying down can imagine the discomfort these dogs must endure.